ryanAndi/Q3/README.md

 - Serve the application with: `npm start`
 - In a separate terminal/command line window run the e2e tests: `npm run protractor`.
 - Protractor will execute the e2e test scripts against the web application itself.
 The project is set up to run the tests on Chrome directly.
 If you want to run against other browsers, you must modify the configuration at `e2e-tests/protractor-conf.js`.

+-test ignore this